Castelvill/SandstormBox/docs/Instructions.md

 - [module_type] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
 - [module_id] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
 - attribute (string) - if provided, aggregate this attribute from selected entities;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## index